iterative/dvc.org/content/docs/command-reference/init.md

   for very simple projects, SCM other than Git, deployment automation, among other uses

-> Note that Git-enabled <abbr>DVC repositories</abbr> nested inside parent DVC
-> repositories (for example when using Git submodules) are isolated from the
-> parent, and vice versa.
-This is because each one has their own Git root.

 ### Initializing DVC in subdirectories

 `--subdir` must be provided to initialize DVC in a subdirectory of a Git